 — // —

 Art Subjects: Making Artists in the American University.
 Howard Singerman.
 University of California Press.
 1999.

-The Red Menace - Director, R.G.
+The Red Menace – Director, R.G.
 Springsteen.
 Republic Pictures 1949.
-The film offered an over the top fictional account of how the Communist Party USA supposedly operated in the city of Los Angeles, using deceit and thuggery to recruit the weak minded.
+The film offered a fictional account of how the Communist Party USA operated in the city of Los Angeles, using deceit and thuggery to recruit the weak minded.
 The film is narrated by Lloyd G. Davies, a member of the Los Angeles City Council.
-One of the film’s villainous communists was played by actress Betty Lou Gerson, who would be the voice actress for Cruella De Vil in Disney’s 1961 animated feature, 101 Dalmatians.
+One of the film’s communists was played by actress Betty Lou Gerson, who would be the voice actress for Cruella De Vil in Disney’s 1961 animated feature, 101 Dalmatians.